wangwei0537/awx/docs/inventory_plugins.md

 ## Changes to Expect in Imports

-An effort was made to keep imports working in the exact same way after the switchover to plugins was made as before.
-Some differences will still exist that users may need to be aware of.
+An effort was made to keep imports working in the exact same way after the switchover.
+However, the inventory plugins are a fundamental rewrite and many elements of default behavior has changed.
+Because of that, a `compatibility_mode` toggle was added.

-In many cases, the syntax of the inventory file is used to obtain old behavior which the inventory plugin does not do by default.
+In a data migration, all existing cloud sources are switched over to use `compatibility_mode`.
+New inventory sources will default to having this off.

+We recommend that you opt out of compatibility mode because this is more future-proof, and also suggest that you set the `overwrite` flag to help assure stale content is removed.

+### Changes with Compatibility Mode Off

+If no `group_by` entries are given, then no constructed groups will be produced.
+That means no grouping by tags, regions, or similar attributes unless the user adds these to the `group_by` listing.
+This is different from prior behavior, where a blank `group_by` field would include all possible groups.

+The set of `hostvars` will be almost completely different, using new names for data which is mostly the same content.
+You can see the jinja2 keyed_groups construction used in compatibility mode to help get a sense of what new names replace old names.

+In many case, the host names will change.
+In many cases, accurate host tracking will still be maintained via the host `instance_id`, but this is not guaranteed.

+Group names will be sanitized.
+That means that characters such as "-" will be replaced by underscores "\_".
+In some cases, this means that a large fraction of groups get renamed as you move from scripts to plugins.
+Sanitizing group names allows referencing them in jinja2 in playbooks without errors.

+### Changes with Compatibility Mode On

-Exact examples of inventory file syntax used in updates (with dummy data) can be found in `awx/main/tests/data/inventory/scripts`.
+Programatically-generated examples of inventory file syntax used in updates (with dummy data) can be found in `awx/main/tests/data/inventory/scripts`, these demonstrate the inventory file syntax used to restore old behavior from the inventory scripts.

-### hostvar keys
+#### hostvar keys

 More hostvars will appear.
 The inventory plugins name hostvars differently that the contrib scripts did.
 To maintain backward compatibility,